Will the Trail Blazers cover the spread vs. the Mavericks? Promo Codes, Betting Trends, Records ATS

 Additional Trail Blazers Insights & Trends

-- Portland has gone 3-7 in its last 10 games, with a 4-6 record against the spread in that span.
+- Portland has gone 3-7 in its last 10 games, with a 4-6 record against the spread during that span.

-- Five of the Trail Blazers' past 10 contests have hit the over.
+- In their past 10 games, the Trail Blazers have hit the over four times.

 Bet on this or any NBA matchup at BetMGM